Where to Stay in Oslo with Kids: Best Family-Friendly Hotels by Neighbourhood

 Getting Around Oslo with Kids

 Oslo's public transport network is excellent and very pram-friendly, covering the whole city with metro, tram, bus and ferry.
 Children under 6 travel free on all public transport.
-The Oslo Pass is worth serious consideration for families: it gives unlimited travel plus free entry to a long list of museums and attractions, and we used ours every single day.
+The Oslo Pass is worth consideration for families: it gives unlimited travel plus free entry to a long list of museums and attractions, and we used ours every single day.
 Tickets outside the pass can be bought through the Ruter app.

 Best Time to Visit with Young Children